12 important Food Photography Props for Beginners

 Otherwise, you can often find good backgrounds in bulky waste or even in the wallpaper department at the hardware store.

 Plants are often used as props in photography because they can make any picture more interesting.
 Use a flower or potted plant to make a stylish composition, or use flowers that are in season to show when the photo was taken.
 Also, flower petals or plant stems can be used to make a dish look more appealing.
+Flowers and plants look best when captured with natural light.

 Images with too many props and too much styling are often too busy to stand out.
 Props should help set the scene and draw attention to the food, not take away from it.
+We have an article that explains why color is important for food photos.

 Start by putting one or two props in a picture, and then add more if you need to.
 When buying props, keep in mind that you don’t want to buy a whole set of silverware or a whole box of old dessert plates.